Smithsonian/si_publications/README.md

 SI publications
 ====================================

 This module was written by Anthony Braun at NZP.
-If you have any questions or want to help improve this module, please email me at brauna@si.edu
+It is now maintained by Joel Richard.
+If you have any questions or want to help improve this module, please email me at richardjm@si.edu

 ### SUMMARY
  The SI Publications module allows you to import publications for your unit's scientists from Smithsonian Libraries.
 This can be done manually or automatically as a cron task using the Drupal queue API.